patrickbwarren/transam-triton/TRIMCC.md

 ```
 To load one of these into the emulator use the `-t <tape_file>` command
 line option, and then from within the emulator load the tape file with
-the 'I' monitor command.
+the 'I' Monitor command.
 The 'tape headers' are listed below.
 Note
 that you can concatenate the binaries into a singe tape file with `cat
 *_TAPE > COMBI_TAPE` for instance, then load this combi-tape into the
 emulator and pick out which code you want to load by using the I
 command with the appropriate tape header.

 To run these codes in Triton, use the 'G'
-monitor command, with the starting address `1602`.
+Monitor command, with the starting address `1602`.

 [`hex2dec_tape.tri`](hex2dec_tape.tri) (tape header `HEX2DEC`) -- convert a
 16-bit word to decimal, illustrating some of the features of the